demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-signatures-list
 ***
-List all signatures for a certain policy.
+Lists all signatures for a specified policy.

 #### Base Command